 Genesys Info Mart provides a maintenance job that purges data in the Info Mart database.
 The maintenance job automatically purges data in accordance with configurable data-retention policies.
 For a list of the tables the maintenance job purges, see Info Mart Tables Purged by the Maintenance Job in the Genesys Info Mart Operations Guide.
+For information about the configuration options that control data retention, see the days-to-keep- option descriptions on the gim-etl Section page in the Genesys Info Mart Configuration Options Reference.

-In PostgreSQL deployments, a job to update statistics (Job\UpdateStats) performs important aspects of database maintenance that improve query performance.
+In PostgreSQL deployments, a job to update statistics (Job_UpdateStats) performs important aspects of database maintenance that improve query performance.